proteomicsunitcrg/qcloud2-pipeline/README.md

 With this tutorial you'll we able to install all the QCloud system in your local server and HPC Cluster.
 It has two main parts:

-1) QCloud Website, as it is in https://qcloud.crg.eu but with administrative permissions and intsalled in your local server.
+1) QCloud Website, as it is in https://qcloud.crg.eu but with administrative permissions and installed in your local server.
 2) QCloud Pipeline, to be run in your preferred HPC Cluster.

 ## Global System Requirements: